bentomhall/nih-system/homebrewery/lineage-culture-background/lcb.homebrew.md

 ## Skill Trick

-A background gives access to a single skill trick (see \nameref{ch:skill-tricks} for more details and the complete list).
+A background gives access to a single skill trick (see Skill Tricks later in this document for more details and the complete list).
 As you customize your background, you can substitute the listed skill trick for any other that uses one of the proficiencies granted by the background.

 ## Customizing a Background

 You might want to tweak some of the features of a background so it better fits your character or the campaign setting.
-To customize a background, you can replace the granted skill trick with any other that uses one or more of the proficiencies granted by the background, choose any two skills, and choose a total of two tool proficiencies or languages from the sample backgrounds.
-You can either use the equipment package from your background or spend coin on gear as described in the equipment section.
-If you spend coin, you can't also take the equipment package suggested for your class.
-Finally, choose two personality traits, one ideal, one bond, and one flaw.
+To customize a background, you can replace the granted skill trick with any other that uses one or more of the proficiencies granted by the background, choose any two skills, and choose a total of three tool proficiencies or languages from the sample backgrounds.

-### Personality Traits
+## Personality Traits
 Personality traits are small "tics" and mannerisms--things that your character does naturally--or other neutral facets other people can observe.
 These may be verbal tics, mannerisms, habits, etc. Generally these are small and neutral, just reminders for you to play off of.
 Unlike the bond, ideal, and flaw, they're less about being sources of plot hooks and more about characterization.

 Ideas:
-\begin{itemize}
-	\item You like to use overly-large words.
+- You like to use overly-large words.
-	\item You talk with your hands, which can get dangerous if you happen to be armed.
+- You talk with your hands, which can get dangerous if you happen to be armed.
-	\item Given a choice, you'll never take the shortest path between two points.
+- Given a choice, you'll never take the shortest path between two points.
-	\item You have a horrible sense of direction and frequently get lost if left to your own devices.
+- You have a horrible sense of direction and frequently get lost if left to your own devices.
-	\item You are fastidious about your grooming, getting annoyed if you're muddy or unable to bathe frequently.
+- You are fastidious about your grooming, getting annoyed if you're muddy or unable to bathe frequently.

-\end{itemize}
+\page
 ### Ideal
 Your ideal is something that you hold to deeply, something that you want to bring about.
 Different ideals can be interpreted many different ways--for one person, freedom might be being free from external restraints and going with the wind.
 For another, it might be about having enough power that no one tells you what to do.
 Choose something that your character will attempt to follow through on and seek for, but be careful about choosing things that strongly conflict with the ideals of fellow party members.
 Conflict of ideals isn't necessarily *wrong*, but it should be discussed openly out of character before the campaign begins so all the players are ok with it.

-\begin{itemize}
+Examples:
-	\item Freedom--you believe that everyone should be left to do as they please as long as it doesn't hurt anyone.
+- Freedom.
+You believe that everyone should be left to do as they please as long as it doesn't hurt anyone.
-	\item Freedom--you don't ever want anyone to tell you what to do.
+- Freedom.
+You don't ever want anyone to tell you what to do.
-	\item Order--you believe it's best if everyone has a place and job and everyone stays in their place and does their job.
+- Order.
+You believe it's best if everyone has a place and job and everyone stays in their place and does their job.
-	\item Order--you believe it's best if everyone listens to you.
+- Order.
+You believe it's best if everyone listens to you.
-	\item Altruism--you believe that self-sacrifice for others is the noblest of goals.
+- Altruism.
+You believe that self-sacrifice for others is the noblest of goals.
-	\item Profit--you believe that money makes the world go round.
+- Profit.
+You believe that money makes the world go round.
-\end{itemize}

 ### Bond
 While ideals are abstract, bonds are concrete.
 A person, organization, or place that you strongly want to protect, defend, regain, or help.
 Work with your GM to flesh out the details.
 A bond is supposed to act as a "plot eyebolt"--a place you've agreed with the GM that he or she can attach plot hooks and you'll bite.

-\begin{itemize}
+Examples:
-	\item Family--your family means everything to you, but you're not strong enough to defend them.
+- Family.
+Your family means everything to you, but you're not strong enough to defend them.
 Which is why you're adventuring.
-	\item Family--it was taken from you/you never had it.
+- Family.
+It was taken from you/you never had it.
 So you're out looking for family of your own.
-	\item Family--they kicked you out.
+- Family.
+They kicked you out.
 So now you're looking to make your own or show them that they were wrong to do so.
-	\item A mentor--you act to further his or her legacy, fulfil their last wishes, etc.
+- A mentor.
+You act to further his or her legacy, fulfil their last wishes, etc.
-	\item A guild, company, etc.--you are an agent of a group that has sent you out on an adventure.
+- A guild, company, etc. You are an agent of a group that has sent you out on an adventure.
 You owe much to them.
-	\item A guild, company, etc.--they kicked you out and you want to prove them wrong/revenge/get back into their graces.
+- A guild, company, etc. They kicked you out and you want to prove them wrong/get revenge/get back into their graces.
-\end{itemize}

 ### Flaw
 A flaw is something that gets you in trouble.
 Like the bond, this is a plot eyebolt.
 Flaws should be noticeable and make you do things that aren't "optimal", but shouldn't make the game un-fun for others by putting the campaign in jeopardy senselessly.
 "I attack my fellows in blind rage" is not, generally, an appropriate flaw.
 Neither is "I never back down".

-\begin{itemize}
+Examples:
-	\item I tend to drink more than I should.
+- I tend to drink more than I should.
-	\item I'm an inveterate skirt-chaser (of the appropriate gender).
+- I'm an inveterate skirt-chaser (of the appropriate gender).
 A pretty person will turn my head and make me stop thinking as clearly.
-	\item I can stop gambling whenever I choose...
+- I can stop gambling whenever I choose...
-	\item I'm in debt to a criminal organization.
+- I'm in debt to a criminal organization.
-	\item I did something really stupid, and people are after me.
+- I did something really stupid, and people are after me.
-\end{itemize}

 ## Regional Origin
 Every character comes from somewhere.
 And that origin makes a big difference.
 Who you know, what you know, who knows you, and what things you're good at are all part of your regional origin.
 Some regions have peculiarities that make some backgrounds inapposite or at least require significantly more explanation--for example, the entirely land-locked Uulan Confederacy doesn't exactly have many sailors.
 And the kritocracy of Byssia doesn't have nobility, but a similar background can be framed around one of the more influential (in practice, if not in law) merchant or religious families.